coleifer/peewee/docs/peewee/playhouse.rst

         :param str table: Name of table containing column.
         :param str column: Name of the column to make nullable.

+    .. py:method:: alter_column_type(table, column, field[, cast=None])

+        :param str table: Name of the table.
+        :param str column_name: Name of the column to modify.
+        :param Field field: :py:class:`Field` instance representing new data type.
+        :param cast: (postgres-only) specify a cast expression if the data-types are incompatible, e.g. ``column_name::int``.
+Can be provided as either a string or a :py:class:`Cast` instance.

+        Alter the data-type of a column.
+This method should be used with care, as using incompatible types may not be well-supported by your database.

     .. py:method:: rename_table(old_name, new_name)